Xe/x/cmd/hdrwtch/docs/index.md

 ### Why is hdrwtch in my logs?

 A user configured a probe to watch a URL that you control.
 This is not a security risk.
-Please see ["Why is hdrwtch in my logs?"](/docs/why-in-logs) for more information.
+Please see the ["Why is hdrwtch in my logs?" page](/docs/why-in-logs) for more information.